Ode to the Poppy

-The poppy has been an international symbol of remembrance since the 19th century Napoleonic Wars, more than 110 years before it was adopted by Canada
+The poppy has been an international symbol of remembrance since the 19th century Napoleonic Wars, over 110 years before it was adopted by Canada

 The poppy has been an international symbol of remembrance since the 19th century Napoleonic Wars, over 110 years before it was adopted by Canada.
 A record from the time reflects on how the destruction wrought by war transformed bare land into fields of blood-red flowers which grew around the bodies of fallen soldiers.